 - Many Baby Formula Plants Weren’t Inspected Because of COVID-19 Pandemic

-Both are variants of the CCP (Chinese Communist Party) virus, which causes COVID-19.
+SARS-CoV-2, also known as the CCP (Chinese Communist Party) virus, causes COVID-19.

 © Copyright ntd.com